Results 1 to 1 of 1

 Rag Dolls 2 Love, Inc was started to put a soft cloth doll in the hands of children who live in countries ravaged by war, are orphaned or infected by HIV/ AIDS or traumatized by natural disasters.
 In the summer of 2003 as I listened to a report of Palestinian children shot during a raid by the Israeli army, and the death of Israeli children in a bus bombing, my frustration and anger spilled over at the loss of so many young lives.

 RAG DOLLS 2 LOVE was my response.
 Inspired by the memory of my daughter’s love for a Raggedy Ann and haunted by the faces of children in the Holy Land where my husband and I lived for four years, I knew these cloth ambassadors could bring love to children who are being turned into adults all too quickly by their everyday life.
 This isn’t just a doll.
 It is a doll without hair, it is a doll without clothes.
 It is a doll who has nothing but its heart, its smile and its face.
 This doll is something that can’t suffer and can’t die.
 It offers children solace that, unfortunately, real life doesn’t offer.
-It becomes real when it is loved by a child who hugs it at night, whose tears wash its body, and who tells it the s buried in a child’s heart.
+It becomes real when it is loved by a child who hugs it at night, whose tears wash its body, and who tells it the secrets buried in a child’s heart.

 Rag Dolls 2 Love is a gesture of understanding.
 The volunteers who make the dolls put love and caring into their stitches, knowing that the doll will be in the hands of a child who has so little, a child who needs this love.
 One volunteer wrote, “It is one small way I can make a difference in the lives of children who are traumatized by life.”
 Imagine, over thirty thousand distressed and traumatized children have found comfort in these rag dolls!